 Knit For Life’s roots lie in Mally and her twin sister’s desire to support the impoverished Zimbabwean community near where they grew up and who formed a knitting community under the guidance of their late mother, Lily Ellis who opened her home in Harare to train and guide the women to meet Australian standards.
 Beginning its life in the year 2000 as Grasshoppers Jumpers the sisters set out to supply the Australian market with heirloom quality, handmade cotton knitwear for babies and children.

-In 2016, Grasshoppers evolved to become Knit for Life, and in 2017 became a registered charity with the ACNC, (Australian Charities and Not-for-profit Commission).
-In 2018 Knit for Life was accepted by the ACNC as having Deductible Gift Recipient status, to accept tax deductible gift donations.
+Recognizing that their core values were to empower this community of artisan knitters and to guide them in using their skills to work towards economic independence and self-sustainability, in 2016, Grasshoppers Jumpers evolved to become Knit for Life, and in 2017 became a registered charity and not for profit organization with the Australian Charities and Not-for-profit Commission (ACNC).
+In 2018 Knit for Life was accepted by the ACNC as having Deductible Gift Recipient (DGR) status, permitting acceptance of any tax deductible gift and monetary donations.

 Zimbabweans suffer from a chronic lack of sustainable and viable employment opportunities and their country remains one of Africa’s poorest nations.
 Our knitters rely on their Knit For Life knitting income to pay for their children’s schooling and to access the minimal health care and medicines available.
 Many in the Knit For Life community are HIV positive, some have disabilities.
 Many of the knitters have taken on caring for elderly parents, grandchildren, nieces and nephews and other children in the community.
 Empowering the community to help themselves by providing a hand up out of poverty is Knit For Life’s guiding principle.